Joe O'Connor (Wexford hurler)

 Joseph O'Connor (born 1997) is an Irish hurler who plays for Wexford Championship club St. Martins GAA and at inter-county level with the Wexford senior hurling team.
 He usually lines out as a full-back or centre-back.

 Career

 O'Connor is a member of the O'Connor hurling dynasty that includes 1996 All-Ireland Championship-winners George and John O'Connor and current players Rory and Jack O'Connor.
 He first came to hurling prominence at juvenile and underage levels with the St Martin's club and was a member of their County Championship-winning teams in 2017 and 2019.
 O'Connor first played at inter-county level during a two-year stint with the Wexford minor team before later lining out with the under-21 team.
 He was just out of the minor grade when he was drafted onto the Wexford senior hurling team in 2016 and was a panel member during the 2019 Leinster Championship win.

+O'Connor trained as a teacher while in DCU but switched careers to open a coffee shop in Wexford town.